ElectronSutra/venture/pages/the-realm/immaculates/immaculate-dragons.md

 magical diseases of the "sour-edged swords and acrid spears" of the Anathema and contracts a condition so morbid that even Sextes Jylis is unable to heal her.
-Mela lives to see the Great Mourning Celebration -- where the surviving Dragons establish Immaculatism with great prayers and honor the dead -- but dies the following morning.
+Mela lives to see the Great Mourning Celebration -- where the surviving Dragons establish Immaculacy with great prayers and honor the dead -- but dies the following morning.

 Upon her death, Mela sublimates into a divine storm, tearing through the dead